horvathd/cern_fluka_wsl/README.md

 Download the GNU/Linux *\*gfor9_amd64.deb* package of FLUKA from [fluka.cern](https://fluka.cern/download/latest-fluka-release).

 The steps of the installation can be found [here](https://fluka.cern/documentation/installation/fluka-linux-rpm-deb).
+See section: *Installing FLUKA using .deb files*.

 ### 2.3.
 Restarting Ubuntu